Ardaakdemir/Bouncing_Dot_Clone/README.md

 # Bouncing_Dot_Clone
+# You Can Play From Here !
+[ON PC] https://play.unity.com/mg/other/color-switch-clone-1](https://play.unity.com/mg/other/bouncing-dot-clone
-# You Can Play From Here ! [https://play.unity.com/mg/other/color-switch-clone-1](https://play.unity.com/mg/other/bouncing-dot-clone)
+# You Can Play From Here !
+[ON Android APK] https://drive.google.com/file/d/1wF-SjaXxogWKRbELmsuq1yX08Ax9klL0/view?usp=sharing

 ## Description